 I mean, the operative language, Donald Trump, I would like you to find out what happened.

-And that's already he admitted doing it, so they don't have to investigate that.
+And that's already, he admitted doing it, so they don't have to investigate that.

 What they do have to investigate is why this prosecutor was fired, what was the pretense for doing it, and all that.

-It's it's a look at a tough guy.
+It's a look at a tough guy.

 The guy is tough.